Intake for the Quebec Immigrant Investor Program is currently paused. The provincial government plans changes to the below requirements.

-- Have a legally acquired personal net worth of $1.6 million CAD;
+- Legally acquired personal net worth of $2 million;

-- Possess two years of suitable management or business experience within the five years preceding the application;
+- Two years of suitable management or business experience within the five years preceding the application;

-- Commit to making an investment of $800,000 CAD into a passive government guaranteed investment for a period of five years bearing no interest;
+- Investment of $1.2 million into a passive government-guaranteed investment for a period of five years bearing no interest;

 - Intend to settle in the province of Quebec.

-In order to meet the minimum net worth requirement of $1.6 million CAD, applicants must demonstrate the net value of their current assets, as well as their history of acquisition of funds over the course of their careers through narrative statements and supporting documentation.
+In order to meet the minimum net worth requirement of $2 million, applicants must demonstrate the net value of their current assets, as well as their history of the acquisition of funds over the course of their careers with supporting documentation.

 Net worth is established through bank statements, investor booklets, real estate evaluations, audited financial statements and other pertinent and up to date documentation.
-Candidates are required to declare all of their personal assets and liabilities, however they are not required to produce evidence of assets beyond $1.6 million CAD.
+Candidates are required to declare all of their personal assets and liabilities; however, they are not required to produce evidence of assets beyond $2 million.

 Suitable management experience is defined in the applicable regulations as: